 - Find out what publication you want to target

-- Be sure that the journalist or editor knows who they are talking to by providing a photo of yourself and your credentials
+- Ensure the journalist or editor knows who they are talking to by providing a photo of yourself and your credentials.

 - Determine what angle you want to take

-- Draft a story that is compelling and informational but also includes your opinion on the issue at hand
+- Draft a compelling and informational story that includes your opinion on the issue at hand.

-- Use keywords that are relevant to your target audience’s interests, such as “education” or “taxes.”
+- Use keywords relevant to your target audience’s interests, such as “education” or “taxes.”

 Political Press Release Distribution is an essential strategy for any successful campaign.
-If you are looking to increase your chances of winning elections, it’s time to start thinking about the PR distribution process before announcing a candidacy.
+If you want to increase your chances of winning elections, it’s time to start thinking about the PR distribution process before announcing a candidacy.

-We discussed some great tips and strategies for how best to distribute political press releases, as well as what should be included in those statements.
+We discussed some great tips and strategies for how best to distribute political press releases and what should be included in those statements.
 Have questions?
 Contact us!
 We can help with all aspects of marketing, including distributing your next press release on behalf of your candidate or organization.

 One way to get in touch is by filling out our online form on this site or give us a call at +91 9848321284.
 Let’s work together today!